junthehacker/junthehacker/README.md

 ![my treasure](https://img.shields.io/badge/My%20Treasure-SL-pink.svg)

 I am a forth (maybe)-year CS student at the University of Toronto Scarborough.
 Interested in system design and distributed computing.
-Ex-SWE Intern at Google and Royal Bank of Canada.
-Currently working on my own ventures.
+Ex-SWE Intern at Google (@google) and Royal Bank of Canada.
+Currently working on my own ventures (@cheapreats).

 You can find a list of things I have done on my LinkedIn: https://www.linkedin.com/in/jun-zheng-ca/